Preventing Metabolic Bone Disease in Reptiles

 A proper diet can help avoid Metabolic Bone Disease

-Lighting plays a crucial role in prevent MBD in reptiles
+Lighting plays a crucial role in preventing MBD in reptiles

 You should also pay very close attention to an animal's lighting requirements and be absolutely certain that you can provide this prior to purchasing an animal.
 Animals that need UVB lighting most often need about twelve hours of daily exposure to UVB rays.
 For some species, this is in addition to a basking bulb for heat due to the fact that UVB lights usually don’t have high heat output.